Snowflake-Labs/sfguide-financial-asset-management/README.md

 [Data Build Tool (DBT)](https://github.com/ruwhite11/AssetManagement): Open-Sourced by a hedge fund prospect.
 DBT gives you software engineering best practices on big data with concepts like Don't Repeat Yourself and Analytics Engineer.

 [Sigma Computing](https://sigmacomputing.wistia.com/medias/w7ck8dugdp): Excel-like analysis over 2 billion rows powered with only Snowflake Small compute power

+[Zepl](https://www.youtube.com/watch?v=PuY7LpklunM&feature=youtu.be): Founded by the creators of the Zeppelin notebook, Zepl provides a serverless way for you to easily secure, scale, and share your data science workloads (Python, SQL, R, or Scala) against Snowflake.

 ## To remove Demo
     Run "optional\finserv option reset.sql"